Seven Spears of Shizugatake: Historiography

 The term of "Seven Spears" is elsewhere alleged to have first appeared in the Taikōki record compiled by Oze Hoan in 1625, 42 years after the Battle of Shizugatake.

 Recent academic research has questioned the true achievements of these figures in Shizugatake.
 It is likely that their importance in the battle was greatly exaggerated by Hideyoshi, who did not yet have any vassals with established reputation or strong influence.
 According to other historical records, Katō Kiyomasa's rise to fame was largely owed to his accomplishments in the financial and civil administration of the Hashiba family; the anecdotes of his legendary military feats in Shizugatake were unconfirmed.
 Fukushima Masanori also claimed that he felt embarrassed to be compared with Wakizaka Yasuharu.

-Context

-Of the Seven Spears, three received considerably larger stipends from Hideyoshi following Shizugatake: